enonic/starter-guillotine/README.md

 # starter-headless
-Starter kit for bulding headless CMS backends with Enonic XP
+Starter kit for building your headless CMS back-end with Enonic XP